uptane/uptane-standard/uptane-standard.md

 ##### Vehicle version manifest {#vehicle_version_manifest}

-The vehicle version manifest is a metadata structure that MUST contain the following information:
+The vehicle version manifest is a metadata structure that SHALL contain the following information:

 * An attribute containing the signature(s) of the payload, each specified by:
   * The public key identifier of the key being used to sign the payload